 - Irritant is the type of diaper rash your baby gets when their skin gets irritated from stool or pee or due to how the diaper rubs against their skin.

 - Allergic is when they have a reaction to the diaper itself, wipes used, or moisturizers applied to the skin.

-When you’ll see it: Diaper dermatitis of either type usually rears its ugly head between about 9 and 12 months of age.
+When you’ll see it: Diaper dermatitis of either type usually rears its ugly head between about

 Where you’ll see it: It usually causes irritation and redness on areas where the diaper rubs the most against your baby’s skin, like the insides of their thighs, the labia (girls) or scrotum (boys), or the lower belly.
 You may see little bumps that bleed, redness, and scaling skin in these areas.
 Allergic dermatitis looks different because it’s usually all over where the diaper touches.
 With both of these types of rashes, the skin folds, such as the thigh creases, are less affected.

 What it is: A Candida albicans infection is basically like diaper rash invited yeast to its party.
 Candida yeast loves to grow in warm, wet places like your baby’s diaper.
 Let’s consider this guest uninvited.